 Thermoplastic polymers are categorized into amorphous and semi-crystalline.
 Amorphous thermoplastics do not form crystalline structure and are moldable at temperatures nearer to their glass transition temperature (Tg) when compared to semi-crystalline polymers.
 However, one concern with amorphous thermoplastics is their poor resistance to certain solvents.

 A semi-crystalline polymer has areas where it is amorphous and areas where it is closely packed in a crystal lattice.
 The amount of crystallinity in a specific part is based on the type of the polymer and the cooling rate utilized in forming that part.
-A semi-crystalline polymer has both Tg and melt temperature Tm, a point at which the crystalline structure breaks down.
+A semi-crystalline polymer has both Tg and melts temperature Tm, a point at which the crystalline structure breaks down.

 Key thermoplastics utilized in composites include